 Grant Tracey, author of the detective novel Cheap Amusements and story collection Final Stanzas, is fiction editor of the North American Review and an English professor at the University of Northern Iowa, where he teaches film, modern drama, and creative writing.
 Thrice nominated for a Pushcart Prize, he has published nearly fifty short stories, and three previous collections.
 He has acted in over twenty community theater productions, and has published critical work on Samuel Fuller and James Cagney.
 He lives in Cedar Falls, Iowa.

-J. D. Schraffenberger is multi-genre editor of the North American Review and an associate professor of English at the University of Northern Iowa.
+J. D. Schraffenberger is multi-genre editor of the North American Review and a professor of English at the University of Northern Iowa.
 He is the author of two books of poems, Saint Joe's Passion and The Waxen Poor, and co-author with Martín Espada and Lauren Schmidt of The Necessary Poetics of Atheism.
-His other work has appeared in Best Creative Nonfiction, Brevity, Notre Dame Review, Poetry East, Prairie Schooner, and elsewhere.
+His other work has appeared in Best of Brevity, Best Creative Nonfiction, Notre Dame Review, Poetry East, Prairie Schooner, and elsewhere.
 He lives in Cedar Falls, Iowa, with his wife, the novelist Adrianne Finlay, and their two daughters.

 Brooke Wonders’ fiction and nonfiction have appeared in publications including the Collagist, Diagram, The Dark Magazine, and Clarkesworld, and her work has been anthologized in Advanced Creative Nonfiction, &NOW Awards: The Best Innovative Writing and Year’s Best Dark Fantasy and Horror, among others.
 She is an associate professor at the University of Northern Iowa and serves as nonfiction editor and Vonnegut Speculative Fiction Prize coordinator at the North American Review.

 Rachel Morgan is the author of the chapbook, Honey & Blood, Blood & Honey (Final Thursday Press, 2017).
 She is a co-editor of Fire Under the Moon: An Anthology of Contemporary Slovene Poetry (Black Dirt Press) and her work is included in the anthology, Fracture: Essays, Poems, and Stories on Fracking in America (Ice Cube Press, 2016).
 Her work recently appeared or is forthcoming in Crazyhorse, Prairie Schooner, Boulevard, Salt Hill, Bellevue Literary Review, DIAGRAM, and Barrow Street.
 Currently she teaches at the University of Northern Iowa and is poetry editor for the North American Review.